 "Own a car for the commute, take a taxi to the airport"

 The pragmatic answer is rarely pure API or pure self-hosted.
 Route by complexity: simple, high-volume queries go to a cheap self-hosted SLM.
 Complex, nuanced queries that need frontier reasoning go to the API.
-You get 90% of the cost savings with 100% of the quality ceiling.
+You get most of the saving without lowering the quality ceiling.

 The cost ladder